metafacture/metafacture-documentation/Fix-function-and-Cookbook.md

 This page is a replication of the passage of the Fix Readme.md.
+Status: [Fix Release 1.0.0](https://github.com/metafacture/metafacture-fix/releases/tag/1.0.0)

 ## Functions and cookbook